Mattquin45/CodeDoc/README.md

 STREAMLIT_PORT=8501
 GOOGLE_API_KEY=your_api_key_here

-▶️ Running the Project
+ # ▶️ Running the Project
 1. Start the ADK API Server
 python -m adk.api_server --port 8000

 2. Start the Streamlit UI
-streamlit run app.py --server.port 8501
+streamlit run apps.ui.py --server.port 8501

 Open your browser at 👉 http://localhost:8501
+or click on the link thats produced on the streamlit terminal

-💡 Usage
+# 💡 Usage

-Enter a directory path or upload files directly in the Streamlit UI.
+-Enter a directory path or upload files directly in the Streamlit UI.

-Choose a file extension (e.g., .py, .java).
+-Choose a file extension (e.g., .py, .java).

-Click Generate Documentation.
+-Click Generate Documentation.

-Documentation will be displayed in the app (and optionally saved to .txt).
+-Documentation will be displayed in the app (and optionally saved to .txt) and also downloaded on your system

 Example input:

 Directory: /Users/Student/Documents/MyProject
 Extension: .java

-🛠️ Development Notes
+# 🛠️ Development Notes

-The main ADK agent is defined in root_agent.yaml.
+The main ADK agent is defined in root_agent.py.

-Streamlit UI logic is in app.py.
+Streamlit UI logic is in ui.py.

-Documentation output is handled in /output by default.
+Documentation output is handled in the agent.py by default.

-❗ Troubleshooting
+# ❗ Troubleshooting

-ValueError: No root_agent found… → Ensure root_agent.yaml exists in your ADK directory.

-PermissionError: [Errno 13] Permission denied → Check folder permissions.
+-In your ui.py file make sure that your APP-NAME is the name of your project file.
+-Make sure that adk api_server is being run on your folder.
+I recomend running adk api_server . on the directory that the project is contained in.

-Files not showing in Streamlit → Ensure you are uploading supported file types (.py, .java, .txt).
+-Make sure your api keys are correct and consistent because that can affect the performance of the FrontEnd -Files not showing in Streamlit → Ensure you are uploading supported file types (.py, .java, .txt).

-🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss your ideas.
+# Hi My name is Matthew!
+- My part in this specific shellhacks project was putting my part in both the ADK development and fully implemeting a UI in streamlit by connecting it to the backend ADK API.
+I helped in cooperating in any part anybdoy needed help and mainly focused on making the FrontEnd and API backend.
+In ADK development, I help create our project idea and helped in checking if frontend and the ADK agents were compatible.

-📜 License
+# 📜 License

 MIT License — free to use and modify.